nashville-software-school/client-side-mastery/projects/tier-4/truncheons/chapters/TF_STRUCTURE_LAYOUT.md

 1. Identify the components that need to be rendered in this application.
 1. Identify the structure and relationship of the components _(e.g. a **`TeamForm`** component is rendered as a child of the **`Game`** component, etc...)_
 1. Decide on a layout for your Truncheon &amp; Flagons application.
 Draw a simple wireframe that shows where each component will be rendered.
-1. Come see a member of the instruction team to review your component layout.
+1. Come see a member of the coaching team to review your component layout.
 1. After discussing your layout, you can then create a new project directory of `~/workspace/flagons`, and start building the HTML and CSS of your components and layout.

 > **Reminder:** Remember to create a CSS file for each component, and use the `@import` statement in `main.css` to include each one.
 Also consider what sub-directories you will need under the `scripts` directory, if any.
 Discuss with your mentor.